Supermassive black hole formation in the initial collapse of axion dark matter

-where $m$ is the axion mass, $N$ is the number of axions and $\beta(\vec{x},t)$ is such that $\vec{v}(\vec{x},t) = {\hbar \over m} \vec{\nabla} \beta(\vec{x},t)$.
 For both ordinary CDM and axions, the above description is exact only when the dark matter has zero velocity dispersion.
 In reality both axions and ordinary CDM have a finite velocity dispersion.
-In the case of ordinary CDM this distinction is irrelevant but it is important in the case of axions \cite{Erken}.
-WIMPs of mass 100 GeV have primordial velocity dispersion $\delta v_W \sim 10^{-12}~c~a(t_0)/a(t)$ and hence correlation length $\ell_W \sim 2~\mu$m~$ a(t)/a(t_0)$, where $a(t)$ is the scale factor, $t$ is cosmic time and $t_0$ the present age.
+In the case of ordinary CDM this distinction is irrelevant because ordinary CDM is non-degenerate.
+But it is important in the case of axions because CDM axions form a degenerate Bose gas \cite{Erken}.
+WIMPs of mass 100~GeV have primordial velocity dispersion $\delta v_W \sim 10^{-12}~c~a(t_0)/a(t)$ and hence correlation length $\ell_W \sim 2~\mathrm{\mu m}~a(t)/a(t_0)$, where $a(t)$ is the scale factor, $t$ is cosmic time and $t_0$ is the present age of the universe.
 Sterile neutrinos with mass a few keV have primordial velocity dispersion $\delta v_\nu \sim 10^{-8}~c~a(t_0)/a(t)$ and hence $\ell_\nu \sim$ cm $a(t)/a(t_0)$.
-The correlation lenghts of orinary CDM are far too short to be relevant in large scale structure formation.
+The correlation lengths of ordinary CDM are far too short to be relevant in large scale structure formation.
 Axions are different.

-The correlation length and velocity dispersion of cold dark matter axions are set by the horizon when the axion mass turns on during the QCD phase transition:
+The correlation length and velocity dispersion of CDM axions are set by the horizon when the axion mass turns on during the QCD phase transition:

-where $t_1 \simeq 3.6 \cdot 10^{-7}~{\rm s} ({\mu{\rm eV} \over m})^{1 \over 3}$ is the time when axion field oscillations begin \cite{axdm}.
+where $t_1 \simeq 4 \times 10^{-7}\,{\rm s} ({\mu{\rm eV} \over mc^2})^{1 \over 3}$ is the time when axion field oscillations begin \cite{axdm}.
 The thermal relaxation rate of the axion fluid is of order \cite{CABEC,Erken}